 We know of one other production of this very early text by another company, directed and adapted by Dr. Jeff Dailey in 2019, with details here https://theharrowofhell.com/ as well as a video recording of the production which can be viewed below.

 Maybe we should put the Shrewsbury Fragments somewhere around here.
 But we went for a later date.
 Go to the late Medieval page to look at the work we haven’t done on them yet.

 The Cambridge Prologue (Fragment) – This is our official company prologue, it will be the warm up to many a show in the future.
 It’s rather fab.
 We’ve also looked at it as part of a more general YouTube exploring session here.

 Dame Sirith – we’ve staged this a few times, because it’s really fun.
 It’s a play told with some storytelling.
 But it’s a play.
 This is a hill we are willing to die on.
 A recording of our work on this play will follow at some point.

 Interludium de Clerico et Puella (fragment) – Full Cast Audio Adaptation available.
 Related to Dame Sirith, this is made up of just two brief scenes, and is well worth the listen.

-The Pride of Life, anonymous (fragment).
+The Pride of Life (fragment).
 Full Cast Adaptations available – audio and video.
 From an earlier incarnation of the company, this work was produced for a community event in 2015.
 Pride is a large fragment of a longer play, leaving just enough to get into it.
 Below are all the various versions that came out of that work, and some other work as well.
 Audio, an annotated edited version, and a one shot recording of the composite show (we used a bit of N Town to finish the play off.)

+But there’s more!
+We’re not the only ones to find a bit of Pride love in our hearts.
 An alternative take on the text can be found via this project, which used improvisation to play around the gaps.
 Produced by